 Romania has a temperate climate with all the four seasons in place even though in recent years springs and autumns are shorter than usual.
 Summers are hot and winters are generally cold.
 January and February are the most likely months for snowy and freezing days.

-April is a typical spring month with rainy days, but also with wonderful landscapes of flowered trees and vegetation emerging everywhere you look.
+April is a typical spring month with rainy days but also with wonderful landscapes of flowering trees and vegetation emerging everywhere you look.
 May usually offers perfect temperatures for traveling around the country, not to mention that kids are still in school which means fewer visitors and more peace.